 Great news!
-Norwegian Cruise Lines will be back in the water in the US starting in August!
+Norwegian Cruise Lines is back in the water in the US!
 We are your resource for the most up to date information around vaccination & testing requirements, whether you will need a mask, taking shore excursions, and health & safety measurements taken by the cruise line.

 Do I need a vaccine to travel on Norwegian Cruise Line?